vmware-private-ai/VMware-generative-ai-reference-architecture/Starter-Packs/Improved_RAG/README.md

 # Improved RAG Starter Pack

-The **Improved RAG Starter Pack** offers a comprehensive suite of Python scripts designed for enthusiasts and researchers in the domain of machine learning, specifically focusing on Retrieval-Augmented Generation (RAG) pipelines.
+The **Improved RAG Starter Pack** offers a comprehensive suite of Python scripts designed for enthusiasts and professionals in machine learning, specifically focusing on Retrieval-Augmented Generation (RAG) pipelines.
 This repository is a treasure trove for those looking to delve into advanced natural language processing techniques, leveraging the power of __[LlamaIndex](https://www.llamaindex.ai/open-source) and [PGVector](https://github.com/pgvector/pgvector)__ for enhanced performance in question-answering systems.